falloutdurham/argo-seldon-demo/README.md

 ## Removing the deployed model

-You can get a list of deployed models with `kubectl get SeldonDeployment` and the Transformer model can be removed using `kubectl delete SeldonDeployment/transformer`.
+You can get a list of deployed models with `kubectl get SeldonDeployment` and the Transformer model can be removed using `kubectl delete SeldonDeployment/transformer`. (don't just attempt to delete the `deployment` as SeldonCore will just bring it back ;P)